thorsten/phpMyFAQ/docs/development.md

 `<span class="useronline">{{ userOnline }}</span>`

-The template engine of the FAQ converts the placeholder _{{ userOnline }}_ to the actual number of visitors online.
+The current template engine of the FAQ converts the placeholder _{{ userOnline }}_ to the actual number of visitors online.

 You can change the template as you wish, but you may want to keep the original template in case something goes wrong.